sierkejd/samples/nav-console-quickstart.md

 2. Review legs, headings, distances, and ETA.

 ### Exporting Track History
-1. Insert USB drive into the console port.
+1. Insert USB device into the console port.
 2. Go to `Tools > Export Track Log`.
 3. Select the desired date range.
-4. Click **Export** and safely eject the drive.
+4. Click **Export** and safely remove the drive.

 ---